ImpostorLex/input/cards/active-directory/New Technology LAN Manager (NTLM).md

 6. **Service → Client:** "Okay, you’re authenticated."

 The service never learns Alice’s password — it just acts as a **middle-man**.

+**Note:** The described process applies when using a domain account.
+If a local account is used, the server/seriice can verify the response to the challenge itself without requiring interaction with the domain controller since it has the password hash stored locally on its SAM.

 #### Key Topics